 We visited the Oslo Fjord on a very cold day and decided to just stay on the ferry for the entire return trip.
 It was in total a 1 hour ride, while stopping briefly at the various islands to let passengers on and off.
 When it gets too cold outside you can warm up in the heated indoor section.

 Another possibility to visit the Oslo Fjord is joining a sightseeing cruise to get the best panoramic views of the city, the Oslo Fjord and the various islands.
 Or visit the Oslo Fjord on a full day experience including a walking tour and a Norwegian buffet.

 Tip: The best way to visit the islands is to take the ferry from the terminal by Aker Brygge.
 You can buy a ticket there or you can use the same public transport day ticket.

 When visiting Oslo in winter, the days are pretty short.
 The sun comes up around nine and goes down around four PM.
 The advantage of wintertime is that the sunsets are really spectacular.
 The hues of orange, red and pink are so amazing to see.
 When visiting Holmenkollen and surrounding areas, you will see the sun go down over the Oslo Fjord in a fantastic show of bright orange, red and yellow.
 So even though the sun goes down early in the most spectacular colours, the light of the golden hour is perfect for photographers, without having to wait until midnight in summer.

-This post may contain affiliate links, which means that we may receive a small commission, at no cost to you, if you make a purchase through a link.
-More info in the disclosure:
+This post contains affiliate links, which means that we will receive a small commission, at no extra cost to you, if you make a purchase through a link.
+More info in the disclosure

 Let yourself be inspired by these other posts on The Travelling Chilli: